Uni-Tübingen

 University Library

-The University Library offers courses about various topics (also in English), e.g. how to use the library, how to search in the catalog, and how to organize your academic literature.
+The University Library offers courses and information about various topics (also in English), e.g. how to use the library, how to search in the catalog, and how to organize your academic literature.

 Languages, intercultural communication, studying abroad